On Cone Restriction Estimates in Higher Dimensions: Introduction

 In this article, we refine the results presented in \cite{OW} to establish an improved $k$-broad estimate for the cone by adapting the methods used in \cite{HR, HZ}.
 Specifically, we will employ iterated polynomial partitioning and the nested polynomial Wolff axiom in Section \ref{iteration}, where we reformulate the core of the inductive proofs from \cite{OW} as a recursive process.
 Compared to the paraboloid case addressed in \cite{HR, HZ}, the main difference in our approach is as follows: in the paraboloid case, a leaf backtracks to the root.
 However, if we were to apply this strategy to the cone, the number of tube directions would not be well-bounded, as the number of sectors on a cone is significantly fewer than the number of caps on a paraboloid.
 Instead, we make a leaf backtrack to its $(n-1)$- dimensional ancestor.
-We will provide a more detailed discussion on this topic in Section \ref{iteration}.\\